You must apply using the Joint Electronic Submission system (Je-S) before 16:00 on the day of the deadline.

 Case for support, including track record

-Details of past collaborative work with industry and/or with other beneficiaries should be given.
+Details of past collaborative work with industry and, or, with other beneficiaries should be given.

-Indicate where your previous work has contributed to the UK’s economic competitiveness or to improving the quality of life, and outline the specific expertise available for the research at the host organisation and that of any associated organisations.
+Indicate where your previous work has contributed to the UK’s economic competitiveness or to improving the quality of life and outline the specific expertise available for the research at the host organisation and that of any associated organisations.

 - required for all named applicants and named research staff only

-- CVs are not required for named technicians.
+- not required for named technicians